 security concerns with respect to the CCSDS document

 This document discusses security mechanisms, symmetric encryption, and authentication, which are used to provide confidentiality and integrity of information.
 Encryption prevents unauthorized disclosure of information.
-Therefore a casual observer or an active attacker would be able to obtain the information.
+Therefore a casual observer or an active attacker would not be able to obtain the information.
 Authentication prevents unauthorized entities from sending information (e.g., commands) or modifying information without authorization.

 Potential threats and attack scenarios

-If information confidentiality is not provided, it may be disclosed to unauthorized entities.
+If information confidentiality is not provided, information may be disclosed to unauthorized entities.
 This could result in the loss of sensitive data, proprietary data, or privacy data (e.g., human-crewed mission medical information).
 As a result, the information might be obtained by an unauthorized eavesdropper listening to an RF transmission, a tap on a landline, or an unauthorized agency insider examining network traffic.

 Information could be corrupted intentionally as a result of a malicious attack or unintentionally as a result of transmission errors.
 If the data has been corrupted for any reason, the receiver must be made aware of it because the integrity and authenticity of the data is suspect.
 Corrupted commands could result in a catastrophic mission loss.
 An attacker, aware of command construction principals, could try to inject false commands to the spacecraft in an attempt to take over control if the spacecraft does not employ command authentication.